raspberrypilearning/clone-wars/en/step_5.md

 --- /task ---

-Each new hippo should appear at a random x-position, and each should have a random speed.
+Each new hippo clone should appear at a random `x` position, and every clone should have a random speed.

 --- task ---